djaus2/Meadow.ProjectLab.Extensions/README.md

 ### Alternatives
 - The LED can be replaced with the Grove Buzzer, or the Grove Relay etc.
-- The Gove Touch sensor can be used instead of the pushbutton.
+- The Grove Touch sensor can be used instead of the pushbutton.